 Auto Shut-Off and Safety Systems

 If the iron falls on its side or is left face down, it will switch off after 30 seconds.
-All the irons, except for the Black+Decker and the Rowenta First Class mini iron include this feature.
+All the irons, except for the Rowenta First Class mini iron include this feature.

 If you iron regularly or professionally and experience breakdowns that need repairs and replacements every few months, a warranty might save you on parts and replacements.